ColinLeverger/quick-setup-debian-server/README.md

 - Special configuration files...

 ## Seedbox
-### "tasks/my_specialconfs_pub.yml"

-Copy htpasswd files for seedboxes.

 ### "templates/"

-This folder contains the htpasswd files needed in previous step.
+This folder contains the htpasswd files needed to secure the seedbox, and also some special conf files for h5ai.

 # Improvements & TODOs

-- Refactor code (in particular variables structure) to have a better code quality,
-- Improve workaround for having multiple seedboxes on the same host: using screens is not a brilliant solution, and I am really interested in something prettier (maybe customizing the `Dockerfile` of rtorrent?),
 - Write tests.

 If you find bugs & improvements, feel free to submit an issue, fork this project and send pull requests! :)